11 August 2020

 It is advised to patients who use this product to seek advice from your haematologist, gynaecologist or other healthcare professional with regard to suitable alternatives to desmopressin nasal spray such as intravenous or subcutaneous formulations of desmopressin.

-The EHC will continue to monitor the situation and provide further information as the situation evolves.
+The EHC will continue to monitor the situation as well as follow-up closely regarding future product availability and safety, and will and provide further information as the situation evolves.